rileysStuff/Nunix/README.md

 ## Building from scratch
 1. Install the required dependencies: `sudo apt-get update && sudo apt-get install qemu-system nasm mtool gcc-multilib`
 2. Build: `make`
-3. After building a `bunix.iso` file will be provided in the project's root directory
+3. After building a `nunix.iso` file will be provided in the project's root directory

 ## Build and Run
-1. Install the required dependencies: `sudo apt-get update && sudo apt-get install qemu-system nasm mtool gcc-multilib`
+1. Install the required dependencies (Ubuntu): `sudo apt-get update && sudo apt-get install qemu-system nasm mtool gcc-multilib`
-2. Execute: `make run`
+2. Execute: `chmod +x build.sh && ./build.sh`

 # Future of Nunix
 This is definitely Fun to Work on and Will improve over time!